 Gabrielle Hamilton single-mindedly goes her own way too, though her food at the darling little Prune, in the East Village, has a healthier, seasonal bent and brings her continual accolades (she won the James Beard Award for Best Chef: New York City in 2011).
 What's amazing about other downtown bastions like the French-accented Balthazar and The Odeon, not to mention the French-Vietnamese Indochine, is how timelessly stylish they are, how never-ending streams of beautiful people file to tables as if they were on a fashion runway.
 Nor have Tom Colicchio's Craft and Alfred Portale's Gotham Bar and Grill lost any luster over the years.
 And the Grand Central Oyster Bar is still a pearl, its seafood catch fresh, its tiled arches everlastingly gleaming (aided by a 100-year-anniversary refurbishment in 2013).
 Reaching the highest culinary heights night after night are Eric Ripert's Le Bernardin and Thomas Keller's Per Se, their quest for excellence making each bite a revelation.
 All of these landmarks have lasted not only because they're beloved, but because they take nothing for granted.

 It takes a lot of talent, business smarts and showmanship for a restaurateur to reach the major leagues.
 To stay on top is even more of a feat.
 Danny Meyer's empire, the Union Square Hospitality Group, ranges from the genteel Gramercy Tavern, The Modern and Maialino, to the Whitney's main restaurant, Untitled, to the boisterous and rapidly multiplying Shake Shack chain.
-French-born big cheese Daniel Boulud conquered the City long ago with Daniel but didn't stop there, adding triumphs like Café Boulud, Bar Boulud, Boulud Sud and DBGB Kitchen & Bar to his arsenal.
-British-born Keith McNally, dubbed by a food editor "the king of cool", has turned out one enduring hit after another, including Lucky Strike, Balthazar, Schiller's Liquor Bar, Morandi, Minetta Tavern and Cherche Midi.
+French-born big cheese Daniel Boulud conquered the City long ago with Daniel but didn't stop there, adding triumphs like Café Boulud, Bar Boulud and Boulud Sud to his arsenal.
+British-born Keith McNally, dubbed by a food editor "the king of cool", has turned out one enduring hit after another, including Lucky Strike, Balthazar, Morandi, Minetta Tavern and Cherche Midi.

 Hugue Dufour is another transplanted Montrealer, whose M. Wells Dinette and nose-to-tail M. Wells Steakhouse have helped make Queens a key eating destination.
 Breathing new life into their Italian-American heritage is the progressive team of Mario Carbone and Rich Torrisi.
-Their restaurants Parm, Torrisi and Carbone are always jam-packed; so is their latest, a bistro called Dirty French, sure to upend your perception of old school Gallic dishes like duck à l'orange.
+Their restaurants Parm and Carbone are always jam-packed; and their bistro, Dirty French, will upend your perception of old-school Gallic dishes like duck à l'orange.

-Meanwhile, New Yorkers' obsession with rule breakers David Chang (Momofuku), Danny Bowien (Mission Cantina), Ignacio Mattos (Estela), Andy Ricker (Pok Pok Ny) and Jesse Schenker (Recette, The Gander) remains at full tilt.
-In-the-know diners have also recently cottoned to Frenchman Frédéric Duca at Racines NY, an elevated wine bar in TriBeCa where everything the chef makes is magic.
+Meanwhile, New Yorkers' obsession with rule breakers David Chang (Momofuku), Danny Bowien (Mission Chinese), Ignacio Mattos (Estela), Andy Ricker (Pok Pok Ny) and Jesse Schenker (Recette) remains at full tilt.
+In-the-know diners have also cottoned to Frenchman Frédéric Duca at Racines NY, an elevated wine bar in TriBeCa where everything the chef makes is magic.
 Even so-called neighborhood restaurateurs are upping the ante, from Gabe Stulman (Joseph Leonard, Jeffrey's Grocery, Fedora, Perla) to Frank Castronovo and Frank Falcinelli (Frankies Spuntino, Prime Meats), by serving innovative food in hip, energetic settings.
 Like others in the list, they may find themselves becoming old standbys in no time.